cindyyun0204/cRobotMaze/readMe.md

 ## Customisation
-You can customize the initial position of the robot, its direction, and the number of markers and blocks by modifying the command line interface.
+You can customise the initial position of the robot, its direction, and the number of markers and blocks by modifying the command line interface.